 “We’ve already shipped Pêsqué and his infected pet specimen off to a secured lab in Paris.
-Gérard can risk his own butt in his lab north of the infected zone.
-This is a sanitary zone.
+Gérard can risk his own butt up north.
+The Chateau d’If is a sanitary zone.
 No exceptions.”
 I can’t see it, but I hear the response of weapons jostling and assume they’ve been ordered with the jerk of a thumb to target my door.
 A dull thump against the portal intervenes.
-“Stand down, lieutenant,” General Samson growls.
+“Stand down, Lieutenant,” General Samson growls.

 If I have to leave my baby sister somewhere, this is the place.
 She has Ryan and half a dozen special ops officers to babysit her.
-She’ll be safer with them on this island than with me in on the mainland.
-A few months before all hell broke loose in Houston, the virus waltzed through airport security in Marseille.
-The city already has a full menu—alphas, greys, virals, and plain, old-fashioned zombies.
+She’ll be safer with them on this island than with me on the mainland.
+Months before all hell broke loose in Houston, the virus waltzed through airport security in Marseille.
+The city already has a full menu—alphas, greys, simple ZV infected virals, and plain, old-fashioned zombies.